 How To Store Leftovers

-You can store your leftover protein pesto pasta in an air tight container in the fridge for up to 4 days.
-When you are ready to enjoy your leftovers, just pop them in the microwave for a minute or so.
+You can store your leftover protein pesto pasta in an airtight container in the refrigerator for up to 4 days.
+When you are ready to enjoy your leftovers, just reheat them in the microwave for a minute or so.

 Check Me Out on Social Media